Honorlock Protects Student Privacy

 With Honorlock, you don’t have to schedule your exam.
 Just log into your LMS and take your proctored exam anytime you’re ready, 24/7/365, as long as it’s within the exam time frame set by your instructor.

-You need a computer, a functioning webcam and microphone, the software or browser extension, and appropriate Internet speed.
+To take a virtually proctored exam, you need a computer, a functioning webcam and microphone, the software or browser extension, and appropriate Internet speed.

 Does Honorlock have access to my cell phone?